-Twenty-one of the listed species carry a globally threatened status, ranging from Critically Endangered (four species), Endangered (five species) to Vulnerable (12 species).
-Eight species are considered to be Near Threatened and only two of the 31 ACAP-listed species (both giant petrels) are characterized as of Least Concern.
+Twenty-one of the listed species carry a globally threatened status, ranging from Critically Endangered (four species), Endangered (seven species) to Vulnerable (10 species).
+Seven species are considered to be Near Threatened and only three of the 31 ACAP-listed species (the Black-browed Albatross Thalassarche melanophris and both giant petrels) are currently characterized as of Least Concern.

 Main threats to Albatrosses and Petrels

 One of the most significant threats facing albatrosses and petrels is mortality resulting from interactions with fishing gear, especially longline- and trawl-fishing operations.
 In addition, birds may be threatened at their breeding sites by introduced predators, diseases, habitat loss and human disturbance.
 The Agreement provides a focus for international cooperation and the exchange of information and expertise, and the Action Plan annexed to the Agreement offers a framework for the implementation of effective conservation measures for these threatened seabirds, both on land and at sea.